HyphnKnight/js13k-2017/design.md

 - **Child and adolescent alters**: Young alters are often the first discovered in therapy and are the most common type of alter.
 These alters emerge to handle the abuse that the original personality couldn't tolerate.
 A DID alter may be referred to as a "little" if the alter acts seven years or younger.
 - **Protector or rescuer alters**: These alters can be of any age and were created to save the original person from intolerable situations.
 These DID alters are often tougher and braver than the original personality.
 - **Persecutor alters**: These DID alters are modeled after the abuser.
 Persecutor alters create negative messages blaming the original identity for the abuse and telling them they need to die or pay for it.
 Often the host will act on these negative messages and self-harm or even attempt suicide.
 This is often when the person is first introduced to the mental health system.
-- **Perpetrator alters**: Modeled after the abuser, these dissociative identity disorder alters direct their hostility outward rather than inward towards other personalities.
 - **Avenger alters**: This dissociative identity disorder alter holds the rage from the childhood abuse and may seek retribution from the abuser.
 They tend to express the anger of the entire system and can be hostile.

 These are a small subset of all the possible alternate personalities a person can have.
 In truth, it's more like there are general traits of personalities that are mixed and matched to create alters.
 However, for the sake of simplicity, I decided to use the above alters as they represent the most common examples of alters that appear in people suffering from DID.